At the core of our work is an approach called Conductive Education

 Conductive Education is not a therapy or treatment.
 Rather, it works from the belief that every child has the ability to learn and progress and grow in confidence, skills and independence.

-We use Conductive Education as part of a holistic approach including Early Intervention sessions, speech and language therapy and music therapy to:
+We use Conductive Education as part of a holistic approach including Early Intervention sessions, music therapy and Rebound therapy to:

 - give children the encouragement and support they need to become active learners